 • Probation or conditional discharge

+After an arrest, the criminal process involves several key elements, including police reports, prosecutors, and the alleged victim.
 Assuming you’re charged with a misdemeanor rather than a felony, this is what will happen after a domestic battery arrest in Illinois:

 • Your first court hearing is called an arraignment.
 The court will advise you of the charges against you and set a bond.
 The court will appoint a public defender if you can’t afford an attorney.